wilsonliaows/docs/connectors/quickbooks.md

 Exchange Rate field allows you to specify the exchange rate to your home currency from the specified currency.
 If no Currency is specified, the exchange rate will be defaulted to 1 in respect of the home currency.

-For dependent transaction documents such as Credit memo, the applied currency will depends on its parent transactions document, such as payment, or bank deposit.
+For dependent transaction documents such as Credit memo, the applied currency will depend on its parent transactions document, such as payment, or bank deposit.

 An Example:

 ![QBO currency2](/assets/images/QBO_docs/QBO-currency2.png)

-This field means that it will take 1.5239475 units of home currency to exchange for 1 unit of the specified currency of the transaction document
+This field means that it will take 1.5239475 units of home currency to exchange for 1 unit of the specified currency of the transaction document.

 ## Different Labels between profit and non-profit versions